Sixteenth Sunday after Trinity – Saturday

 Nor should we admit little children to this Sacrament, for though, through Baptism, they have been united with Christ in faith, yet they do not understand the Word of God sufficiently to be able to examine themselves.
 They should be instructed in the Word of God as soon as possible, and when they have arrived at a satisfactory spiritual maturity, they should be given the Lord’s Supper.
 In our churches we therefore have the laudable custom of confirmation.
 There the children that have been instructed, publicly, in the presence of the congregation, give account of their faith and testify to their spiritual unity with the congregation, confess their faithful adherence to the Church of the true faith, and thereupon receive the Holy Sacrament of the body and blood of Christ.

 Nor should the Lord’s Supper be given to unconscious people, or to such as are unable to perform a self-examination due to mental disabilities.
-But in all this we must not forget that the Comforter, the Holy Ghost, surely sustains the light of faith within their hearts and makes them partakers of salvation (if they have not been otherwise manifested as unbelievers).
+But in all this we must not forget that the Comforter, the Holy Ghost, working through the Word of God, surely sustains the light of faith within their hearts and makes them partakers of salvation (if they have not been otherwise manifested as unbelievers).

-And now, my dear Christian, examine yourself, whether you are a poor, penitent sinner who believes in his Savior and is willing to serve Him; and then approach the Lord’s Table, where you receive such complete and glorious assurance of the grace of God.
+And now, my dear Christian, examine yourself, whether you are a poor, penitent sinner who believes in his Savior and is willing to serve Him; and then approach the Lord’s Table, where you receive such complete and glorious assurance of the grace of God in Christ Jesus.

 PRAYER – Help, Lord God, that I, a poor sinner, may sincerely repent of my sins, find true comfort in Thy merit, desire to amend my life, and thus at all times, unto my end, receive the assurance of Thy grace which Thy holy Sacrament so abundantly offers to me.
 Amen.